 After a flight is completed, pack the envelope and transport it in the original envelope bag.
-The envelope should be kept dry during transport.
+If the envelope is damp or wet it must be unpacked and dried as soon as possible.
+Storage when wet can cause severe damage to the envelope and especially to its artwork (print recessing etc).